ChristerNilsson/2025/016-Twins2/README.md

 ## Picture

-* Position after free pairing of 14 and 1
+* Position after pairing of 14 and 1 making the sum 15.

 ## Rules
 * Make pairs with the same Sum
-* The Sum is found at the bottom of the screen
+* The Sum is found in the top right corner
-* The path must make two or less 90 degrees turns
+* The path must make zero, one or two 90 degrees turns
+* The path must avoid other numbers
+* Pairing with wrong sum costs one heart
+* Pairing without a path costs two hearts
 * Wrapping wraps around horizontal and vertical edges
-  * All numbers has four neighbours
 * Wrapping costs one heart
-* Pairing with wrong sum costs one heart
-* Pairing without a path costs two hearts

 ## Information
-* Sum
+* Sum, the number you aim for
 * Question Mark : Help
-* Less Than : First Sum
+* Less Than : First Sum, 1
-* Greater Than : Last Sum
+* Greater Than : Highest Sum so far
-* Minus : Decrease Sum
+* Minus : Decrease Sum by one
-* Plus : Increase Sum
+* Plus : Increase Sum by one
-* Green circle : One or more Free pairs available
+* Green circle : One or more normal pairs available
-* Red circle : One or more Wrapping pairs available
+* Red circle : One or more wrapping pairs available

 99 is maximum Sum.
 Board sizes varies between 2 by 2 and 10 by 10